bcit-ci/CodeIgniter/user_guide_src/source/libraries/image_lib.rst

    image (usually a transparent PNG or GIF) containing your watermark over the source image.

+.. _watermarking:

 Watermarking an Image
 =====================

-Just as with the other functions (resizing, cropping, and rotating) the general process for watermarking involves setting the preferences corresponding to the action you intend to perform, then calling the watermark function.
+Just as with the other methods (resizing, cropping, and rotating) the general process for watermarking involves setting the preferences corresponding to the action you intend to perform, then calling the watermark function.
 Here is an example::